Martelli29/European_Electricity_Networks/README.md

 Link density of the first network is 0.054 and for the second network is 0.055.
-In all the graphs of the project have been identified the communities thanks to the built-in function of NetworkX (they are been identified using the Louvain method ([5](https://networkx.org/documentation/stable/reference/algorithms/generated/networkx.algorithms.community.louvain.louvain_communities.html))), communities are logged to the terminal by running the code.
+In all the graphs of the project have been identified the communities thanks to the built-in function of NetworkX (they are been identified using the Louvain method ([documentation here](https://networkx.org/documentation/stable/reference/algorithms/generated/networkx.algorithms.community.louvain.louvain_communities.html))), communities are logged to the terminal by running the code.

 ![Error](Images/grid1719.png)